 Step 2: Learn about the penalties for a 3rd Offense DUI

 A person charged with a third offense DUI faces the following penalties:

-- Highest Tier for DUI with Drugs or with BAC of .16% or above: 1st Degree Misdemeanor punishable by mandatory minimum of 1 year in jail, maximum sentence of up to 5 years in jail, fines from $2,500 to $10,000 and an 18 month license suspension.
+Highest Tier for DUI with Drugs or with BAC of .16% or above: 3rd Degree Felony punishable by mandatory minimum of 1 year in jail, maximum sentence of up to 7 years in jail, fines from $2,500 to $15,000 and an 18 month license suspension.